LeandroLuccerini/simple-access-control/README.md

 # Simple Access Control

-This project is about a simple system to check permissions about a textual label based action.
+This project is about a simple system to check permissions about a textual labeled action.

 The base concept is that you can define an [Action](./src/Domain/Action.php) that describes a possible process, then is possible to define a [Permission](./src/Domain/Permission.php) that allows or deny that action.